 Option 2.
 Sharing is caring – gifts.

-Either in addition to your own savings, or in lieu of them someone who loves you (you’d assume!) can offer you a gift.
-Check with your broker as to how much you’ll need, as the amount will vary lender by lender, but sometimes that 10% can be completely replaced by a gift, other times it needs to be 20% + costs, other lenders will happily see you save up 5% and then a gift form the rest.
+Either in addition to your own savings, or in lieu of them, someone who loves you (you’d assume!) can offer you a gift.
+Check with your broker as to how much you’ll need, as the amount will vary lender by lender, but sometimes the above 10% can be completely replaced by a gift, other times it needs to be 20% + costs, other lenders will happily see you save up 5% and then a gift form the rest.
 I can’t say it enough – every lender has their own policies (that’s why you have a broker, to find the most suitable one).

 One pro: it’s a lovely thing for a family member (typically) to be able to do to assist a loved in in getting into a home.

 One con: you never want to have money get in the way of a family relationship – be sure the details of the arrangement are clearly agreed to before hand and fair to all concerned.